Homework 1: Language models (58 points)#

 from datasets import load_dataset

-from transformers import AutoTokenizer, AutoModelForCausalLM, GPT2Tokenizer, GPT2LMHeadModel
+from transformers import AutoTokenizer, AutoModelForCausalLM, GPT2Tokenizer, GPT2LMHeadModel, DataCollatorForLanguageModeling

 import torch